-17. The Impact of Methamphetamine on Illinois Communities: An Ethnography
+16. The Impact of Methamphetamine on Illinois Communities: An Ethnography

 A final report by Dr. Ralph Weisheit of Illinois State University was submitted in October.
 The report documents site visits and interviews that examine the effects of methamphetamine in Edgar and Clark counties.
 The report address several research questions, including: What is the impact of methamphetamine on rural communities?; What resources in rural communities can be brought to bear on the problem of methamphetamine?; and, What additional resources might facilitate an effective response to the problem?
-The report will soon be made available on the ICJIA website.
+The report was made available on the ICJIA website in December of 2004.

-18. Evaluation of Redeploy Illinois Sites
+17. Evaluation of Redeploy Illinois Sites

 A Request for Proposals (RFP) was issued in November for the evaluation of two Redeploy Illinois sites.
 The first site, in Macon County, provides a series of services and treatments in an effort to keep juveniles in the community and out of the Illinois Department of Corrections.
 The second site, in the 2nd Judicial Circuit, also employs treatment and includes Multi-Systemic Therapy, Functional Family Therapy and Aggression Replacement Training to keep youth in the community.
-The evaluations of these sites are scheduled to begin in January 2005.
+Powered Performance, a Wheaton, IL based research and consulting firm was awarded the contract to evaluate both Redeploy sites.
+Negotiations are underway and the project is expected to officially start in early March.